lukemoore66/csmod/README.md

 ```
 Followed by <kbd>Ctrl</kbd> + <kbd>Space</kbd>

-If you want to use this script with qBittorrent, cut and paste the following into the 'Run external program upon torrent completion.' field within the Options -> Downloads menu:
+If you want to use this script with qBittorrent, cut and paste the following into the `Run external program upon torrent completion` field within the `Options -> Downloads` menu:
 ```
 WScript.exe "C:\Path\to\csmod\tcsi.vbs" "%F" "%L"
 ```

 Replacing the script path with your own.

-Then, use the RSS Downloader function to assign categories that correspond with base name of the corresponding configuration file in the 'ini' folder.
+Then, use the RSS Downloader function to assign categories that correspond with base name of the corresponding configuration file in the `ini` folder.

-For example, setting the category to [rss-anime], will cause csmod to use the 'rss-anime.ini' configuration file.
+For example, setting the category to `rss-anime`, will cause csmod to use the `rss-anime.ini` configuration file.

-When creating new ini files, always use the 'rss-default.ini' file as a template.
+When creating new ini files, always use the `rss-default.ini` file as a template.

-All ini files must follow the 'rss-nameofini.ini' naming format.
+All ini files must follow the `rss-nameofini.ini` naming format.

-Whenever a torrent has finished downloading, the torrent is queued in tsci.txt
+Whenever a torrent has finished downloading, the torrent is queued in `tsci.txt`.

-When you want to process all torrents contained in tcsi.txt, open a PowerShell prompt and run:
+When you want to process all torrents contained in `tcsi.txt`, open a PowerShell prompt and run:
 ```
 .\tcs.ps1
 ```